Victor Mete

-Victor Joseph Mete (born June 7, 1998) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+Victor Joseph Mete (born June 7, 1998) is a Canadian former professional ice hockey defenceman.
 He most recently played for the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
 He was selected in the fourth round, 100th overall, by the Montreal Canadiens in the 2016 NHL entry draft.
 Mete has also previously played for the Ottawa Senators and Toronto Maple Leafs.

 Playing career

 Amateur

 Mete was drafted in the first round, eighth overall by the Owen Sound Attack of the Ontario Hockey League (OHL) in the 2014 OHL draft, but refused to play in Owen Sound and was traded before making an appearance with the club to the London Knights in exchange for six draft picks (three second-round, two third-round picks and a conditional sixth-round pick).
 He would go on to play three seasons with then Knights, helping the team win the Memorial Cup in 2016.